 Not long after the celebrations of Champions League qualification had died down, Celtic were handed a nightmare-inducing group.
 They were drawn alongside German champions Bayern Munich, French giants Paris Saint-Germain and Belgian titleholders Anderlecht.

 Once the group stage was confirmed, it was widely accepted that success for the Scottish club would involve simply staying in Europe beyond Christmas.
 This was manager Brendan Rodgers’ stated goal, and third place appeared the right target, combining realism with ambition.

-However, Celtic endured a difficult beginning to their Champions League campaign, losing 5-0 at home to PSG on Tuesday night.
+However, Celtic endured a difficult beginning to their Champions League campaign, losing 5-0 at home to PSG.
 While the outcome was perhaps unsurprising given the financial gulf between the two clubs, the manner of the defeat was disheartening.

-Once the dust had settled on the match, Rodgers offered his assessment, stating:
+Once the dust had settled on that match, Rodgers offered his assessment, stating:

 “The problems we had in the game were probably more mental than anything else.
 It’s the mentality for me.
 I think for Celtic to qualify for the Champions League is huge in many ways, but that can’t be seen just to be the success.

 “I want us to go into the Champions League and then impose our way of playing and way of working.
 I know we’re a million miles away financially from where other teams are at, but it still should allow us to compete.”

 However, for Celtic to compete at the highest of levels, Rodgers may have to focus first on adjusting his tactics as opposed to the team’s mentality.

 One of the criticisms of Celtic following the match was that they didn’t press the ball enough.
 However, in the defining first half – which ended with a three-goal advantage for PSG – the Scottish champions did press collectively high in a bid to stifle and disrupt their esteemed visitors’ build-up.